Finding Your Washtenaw County Ancestors

 Washtenaw County Cities, Villages, and Townships

 Michigan has cities and villages, but not towns.
 Whenever the word "town" is used here, such as in census records, it means "township".
 Townships comprise 96% of Michigan lands outside of cities.
-See "Townships in Michigan" with a state map from Michigan Townships Association.
+See "Townships in Michigan" with a state map from the Michigan Townships Association.

 back to list of topics